 Crime Prevention Information

 Campus safety is a concern to all of us.
 At Providence College we are continually developing new programs and resources, which focus on creating a safe and secure campus environment.
-Some of the services available to you through the Department of Public Safety include:
+Some of the services available to you through the Office of Public Safety include:

 - Emergency telephones are provided throughout the campus.
 Emergency blue light phones and security cameras are also located strategically across campus.
 All equipment is monitored 24 hours a day by security.